WELCOME TO OUR CONSULTATION ...

 Host Student Housing Management (UK) Limited invites you to provide feedback on its exciting emerging proposals for the mixed use redevelopment of a site at Carmoor Road, Manchester.
 The site is located to the northwest of the junction between Carmoor Road and Hathersage Road, opposite Octagon house and adjoining the Liberty Park student halls.

 The redevelopment of the site will involve the demolition of existing buildings.
-An existing garage located on the site is to be relocated locally.
+An existing garage located on the site is to be relocated locally to Hellidon Close.
 The West Indian Organisation Coordinating Committee (WIOCC), which occupies a community centre on the site, will be accommodated in a new purpose-built community centre, intended for use by a broad range of local community groups.
 A new high quality purpose-built community centre and student accommodation will result in a much more efficient and sustainable use of the site.
-Project architect OEA is advancing proposals that are to a very high quality of design and for a building that would be highly sustainable in use.
+Manchester based project architect OEA is advancing proposals that are to a very high quality of design and for a building that would be highly sustainable in use.